 - Following a compliance standard ( HIPAA, PCI DSS, Sarbanes-Oxley) compliance

 - Internet local area network is a computer network that interconnects computers within a limited area.

 - WAN, LAN, and WLAN are the most popular Internet local area networks

-- As per OSI reference model, the layer 3, i.e., Network layer is involved in networking
+- As per the OSI reference model, the layer 3, i.e., the Network layer is involved in networking

 - Layer 3 is responsible for packet forwarding, routing through intermediate routers, recognizing and forwarding local host domain messages to transport layer (layer 4), etc.